-We have direct sourcing activities in lvory Coast, Ghana, Cameroon, Indonesia and Brazil.
+We have direct sourcing activities in Ivory Coast, Ghana, Cameroon, Indonesia and Brazil.
 For those countries and those activities we have traceability in our supply chain to cooperative/buying station level.
 Ivory Coast / Cameroon: We work with organised farmer cooperatives or equivalent.

-F1.5e
+F1.5f

-(F1.5e) How does your organization produce or consume biofuel derived from palm oil?
+(F1.5f) How does your organization produce or consume biofuel derived from palm oil?